 FLEXIBLE LIKE A YOGI A home renovation is always a challenging experience but in order to maintain your own peace of mind, it’s key to remember that things will change and if you don’t bend with the changes, you will break.
 Try to stay open to elements that will be adjusted throughout the process even if you think you’ve already made final decisions about every single aspect of the renovation.
 Be open to the ways in which things may be incorporated differently than you expected.
 Sometimes staying flexible about what you’re willing to accept, trade off, or let go of, means that you end up with a better idea than when you started.

-STAY THE NIGHT If at all possible, complete a condo renovation while you don’t live in the space.
+STAY THE NIGHT If at all possible, renovating a condo while you don’t live in the space.
 It is next to impossible to remain on the premises when work is being done.
 Ideally, you are able to renovate your condo after purchasing it but before you have moved in.
 Staying in a temporary residence, Airbnb, or even hotel can help take the pressure off your living situation during the most intense part of the construction.
 It can also lengthen the hours available to have work completed in your place if you don’t need to use the bathroom or kitchen at all.
-Check in with your condo association as there may be a guest suite that you can stay in for the duration of the renovation.
+Check-in with your condo association as there may be a guest suite that you can stay in for the duration of the renovation.